week 2: set point and the word FAT

 This week we are exploring set-point theory and why we feel so bad about the word (and the tissues called) FAT.
 We also begin to look at Intuitive Eating as an alternative to the diet rules and plans we’re leaving behind….

 Your set point weight is the weight that your body naturally tends towards in the absence of interference (e.g. diet-binge cycling, or intentional meddling with your size)......
-The size your body tends toward when you are living a healthy, lifestyle that feels relaxed, enjoyable, and sustainable
+The size your body settles into when you are living a healthy lifestyle that feels relaxed, enjoyable, and sustainable.

 “the only way to find out what your personal set point weight is, is to work towards developing a healthful relationship with food (both physically and mentally) and see what happens.”

 SURRENDER (not about giving up or giving in....surrender is about moving on and doing something new.
 Accepting the limits of how much we actually can and should control when it comes to food and our bodies).